-Small Garden Guidelines (when a child is not able to function as part of the group)
+Individualised Area Guidelines (when a child is not able to function as part of the group)

 If a pupil needs time out a staff member needs to take the student to a designated area for a set time and monitor them.
 Exclusion from the classroom needs to be supervised by the class team and should only occur if the safety of others is at risk or the pupil is unable to regulate themselves around others.
-If a pupil is finding it hard to engage with their differentiated learning and continues to become anxious, disrupt others and not able to focus then a small garden approach should be adopted, if a suitable area is available, and written into their IRMP.

-In setting up a small garden area for a child staff should -
+If a pupil is finding it hard to engage with their differentiated learning and continues to become anxious, disrupt others and not able to focus then a individualise area approach should be adopted, if a suitable area is available, and written into their IRMP.

-- Identify a quiet area where they can work/settle/be calm. - Set appropriate tasks or activities for the pupil to engage with and monitor their progress. - Use a social story or a learning strategy which is appropriate to their ability to help them regulate and make progress within the school setting.
+- In setting up a individualised area for a child staff should - - > Identify a quiet suitable area where they can work/settle/be calm. - > Consider all health and safety implications and risk assess around this. - > Set appropriate tasks or activities for the pupil to engage with and monitor their progress. - ➤ Use a social story or a learning strategy which is appropriate to their ability to help them regulate and make progress within the school setting.